henryfaulkner/ChefKnife.MenuReader/README.md

 # Menu-Reader
-Menu reader microservice to extract ingredient lists from online menu items.
+Menu reader microservice to extract item and ingredient lists from online menus.